dinoperovic/django-salesman/docs/api/checkout.rst

 .. http:post:: /checkout/

     Process the checkout.
-Get redirect url to either the next payment step or the order success page.
-Depending on the used payment method redirect to this url.
+Get redirect URL to either the next payment step or the order success page.
+Depending on the used payment method redirect to this URL.

     .. sourcecode:: json